ferdjoukh/grimm/README.md

 7. Show help by running this command in a terminal:

 	`java -jar grimm.jar`

 8. The quick start commands are shown in the help page of grimm.
+9. Run this quick start command to verify that everything is okay:

+	`java -jar grimm.jar -mm=test.ecore -root=Compo -lb=2 -ub=2 -rb=4 -xmi`

+	1. If everything worked well, a first model is generated and stored in the following folder:

+		`currentfolder/Compo/`

+10. Install **graphviz** if you want to generate object diagrams for your generated models.

+	'apt-get install graphivz' (on ubuntu for example)

+11. Run this 2nd quick start command to verify that **graphviz** is running whithout:

+	`java -jar grimm.jar -mm=test.ecore -root=Compo -lb=2 -ub=2 -rb=4 -dot`

+	1. Again a model is generated and stored in:

+	`currentfolder/Compo/`
 ## Documentation